-Mower Drive Belt Replacement
+Mower Drive Belt Replacement - 42" Decks

 - 1. Park the rider on a level surface.
-Disengage the PTO, turn off the engine and set the ground speed control levers to PARK.
+Disengage the PTO, turn off the engine, set the ground speed control levers to START/PARK, and set the parking brake lever to ENGAGE.
 Remove the key. - 2.
-Use the idler pulley arm (C, Figure 40) to release belt tension and remove the mower drive belt (A) from the PTO pulley (E). - 3.
+Use the idler pulley arm (C, Figure 58) to release belt tension and remove the mower drive belt (A) from the PTO pulley (E). - 3.
 Remove the belt from the remaining deck pulleys.
 Note: It is not necessary to remove the mower deck. - 4.
-Install the new belt (A) as shown in Figure 40.
+Install the new belt (A) as shown in Figure 58.